mwrnd/ATX_Boot_Delay/README.md

 # ATX Boot Delay

-Power-On Boot Delay for ATX Motherboards with 9-Pin Front Panel Header.

 Delaying BIOS boot is a simple trick that solves some PCIe issues.
 You can do this by pressing the POWER button, then pressing and holding the RESET button for a second before releasing it.
 Or, connect a capacitor across the reset pins of an ATX motherboard's [Front Panel Header](https://www.intel.com/content/www/us/en/support/articles/000007309/intel-nuc.html).

-This board is a simple Front Panel replacement that allows choosing capacitor(s) to connect accross the RESET pins and delay boot.
+This board is a simple Front Panel replacement for ATX motherboards that allows choosing capacitor(s) to connect accross the RESET pins and delay boot.